 6. EMERGENCY REPLACEMENTS

-If one or more Panel members are unable to attend the Review and Rank meeting or otherwise unable to discharge their duties, then the Chair or Vice-Chair of the Fresno Madera Continuum of Care may appoint one or more suitable emergency replacements, or may continue the Review and Rank process with a smaller Review and Rank Panel, at their discretion.
+If one or more Panel members are unable to attend the Review and Rank meeting, become conflicted, or otherwise unable to discharge their duties, then the Chair or Vice-Chair of the Fresno Madera Continuum of Care may appoint one or more suitable emergency replacements, or may continue the Review and Rank process with a smaller Review and Rank Panel, at their discretion.

 ASSIGNING SCORES TO PROJECTS